 The EU also published Explanatory Notes to the pan-Euro-Med origin protocols.

-In the context of the Pan-Euro-Med system, diagonal cumulation means that products which have obtained originating status in one of the 42 countries may be added to products originating in any other one of the 42 without losing their originating status within the Pan-Euro-Med zone.
+In addition to bilateral cumulation, diagonal cumulation applies within the pan-Euro-Med zone.
+This means that materials which have obtained originating status in one of the Contracting Parties may be incorporated in products manufactured in another Contracting Party without those products losing their originating status when exported to a third Contracting Party within the pan-Euro-Med zone.

 Proof of origin